learn-co-students/module-1-code-challenge-round-2-ny-module-1-code-challenge---round-2---mhtn---se---060120-1592410962/README.md

 - `Book#readings`
   - returns an array of all the `Reading` instances for the `Movie`.
 - `Movie#reader_names`
-  - returns an array of the names of all the `User`s that read the `Book`.
+  - returns an array of the names of all the `User`s who have read the `Book`.

 #### User